 Silver Springs & Friends

 Despite our many kayak adventures in Florida, we had yet to paddle Silver Springs, one of the largest and deepest springs in the world and a destination for nature-seeking travelers since the mid-1800s.
-We planned our trip to meet up with our dear friends Perry and Beth, who we first met in Florida and have since met up with at Lopez Island, Nashville, and Big Bend National Park.
+We planned our trip to meet up with our dear friends Perry and Beth, who we first met in Florida and have since met up with on Lopez Island, in Nashville, and at Big Bend National Park.
 (Sharing travel adventures with good friends is the best!)

 Campsites at the state park are hard to come by, but we discovered nearby Santos Trailhead State Park.
 The park is known as a mecca for mountain bikers, but it’s also only 10 miles from Silver Springs State Park.
-We enjoyed biking the (easy) trails at Santos, an afternoon glass bottom boat tour at Silver Springs, and a full day of kayaking on the Silver River.
+We enjoyed biking the (easy) trails at Santos, an afternoon glass-bottom boat tour at Silver Springs, and a full day of kayaking on the Silver River.
 There’s nothing like the crystal clear turquoise waters of the Florida springs.

 Cedar Key & Friends